terintealexandrin18/exptrack/README.md

 ### Frameworks, Libraries and Programs Used

 - Libraries:
     - gspread - This library is used for accessing Google Sheets API.
-It allows you to interact with Google Sheets and perform operations such as reading and writing data.
+It allows to interact with Google Sheets and perform operations such as reading and writing data.
     - calendar - This is a standard Python library for working with dates and calendars.
 Used in the app to get the number of days in the current month.
     - datetime - This is a standard Python library used for working with dates and times.
 Used in the app to get the current date and time.
     - google.oauth2.service_account - This library provides tools for working with Google service accounts.
 Used in the app to load Google Sheets credentials from a service account file.